thomasgoldstein/zabuyaki/res/src/tiled/README.md

 * drop <- which loot to drop.
 It can be one **apple**, **chicken** or **beef**

 ## Define global units ##
-A unit without **batch** is called global.
+A unit without **wave** is called global.
 It is spawned on the stage loading.
 They are added into the root **Object layers** named "global".

 Every unit should contain these properties
 * Name <- enemy's name
 * Type <- sign, trashcan, gopper, niko, sveta, zeena, beatnik or satoff
-> Hint: These units do not lock you within a batch area.
-You can spare their liver and go to the next batch area.
+> Hint: These units do not lock you within a wave area.
+You can spare their liver and go to the next wave area.

 ## Define players start positions ##
 3 "Point" objects should be added into the root of **Object layers** named "player".